PrathameshK1/Neurawkes/README.md

 ## Abstract

 This research presents a novel application of **Neural Hawkes Processes (NHP)** to macroeconomic event prediction, specifically targeting significant shocks in U.S. Treasury interest rates and energy commodity prices.
-We reformulate the problem of predicting macroeconomic regime changes as a **multivariate marked point process**, where discrete "events" represent statistically significant deviations from historical norms.
+We reformulate the problem of predicting macroeconomic regime changes as a **multivariate marked temporal point process**, where discrete "events" represent statistically significant deviations from historical norms.

 Our methodology bridges the gap between continuous-time deep learning models and practical forecasting by introducing:

 1. **A principled event extraction framework** that converts monthly price series into marked point processes
+2. **Cross-excitation feature engineering**: Using transport-sensitive food commodities (bacon, chicken, eggs, citrus) as **leading indicators** for energy shocks
-2. **A PyTorch implementation** of the Neural Hawkes Process with modern training practices
+3. **A PyTorch implementation** of the Neural Hawkes Process with modern training practices
-3. **A comprehensive evaluation protocol** that separates "any-event timing" from "event-type ranking"
+4. **A comprehensive evaluation protocol** that separates "any-event timing" from "event-type ranking"
-4. **Rigorous baseline comparisons** including VAR, Logistic Regression, and MLP classifiers
+5. **Rigorous baseline comparisons** including VAR, Logistic Regression, and MLP classifiers

-**Key Finding**: The Neural Hawkes model achieves **F1 = 0.955** for predicting Treasury Notes interest rate increases at a 3-month horizon, demonstrating strong performance on financial instruments while revealing that fuel/energy commodities exhibit weaker self-exciting dynamics at monthly resolution.
+**Key Finding**: By incorporating food commodities with high transport-cost sensitivity as cross-excitation sources, we improve fuel/energy shock prediction from F1 ~0.10 to **F1 = 0.364** for Fuel Oil at H=3 months, demonstrating that **supply chain dynamics encode information about future energy price movements**.

 ---